Jumai26/2nd-JS-Certification-Exercise/README.md

-This is the secong compulsory certification test from freeCodeCamp to claim the Jacascript Certificate.
+This is my attempt on the second compulsory certification test from freeCodeCamp to claim the Jacascript Certificate.